Home automation: History

 Early home automation began with labor-saving machines.
 Self-contained electric or gas powered home appliances became viable in the 1900s with the introduction of electric power distribution and led to the introduction of washing machines (1904), water heaters (1889), refrigerators (1913), sewing machines, dishwashers, and clothes dryers.

 In 1975, the first general purpose home automation network technology, X10, was developed.
 It is a communication protocol for electronic devices.
 It primarily uses electric power transmission wiring for signalling and control, where the signals involve brief radio frequency bursts of digital data, and remains the most widely available.

 By 2012, in the United States, according to ABI Research, 1.5 million home automation systems were installed.

 Per research firm Statista more than 45 million smart home devices will be installed in U.S. homes by the end of the year 2018.
+From 2018 to 2023, the number of U.S. homes equipped with smart devices grew at 10.2% per year to reach 63.43 million by 2023.

 The word "domotics" is a contraction of the Latin word for a home (domus) and the word robotics.
 The word "smart" in "smart home" refers to the system being aware of the state of its devices, which is done through the information and communication technologies (ICT) protocol and the Internet of Things (IoT).